Understanding university admissions tests

 What do these admissions tests involve?

 The Cambridge Law Test is a one-hour test where you will be asked to answer one essay question.
-You are not required or expected to have any knowledge of law to answer the question – it is designed to test your argumentative and essay-writing skills instead.
+You are not required or expected to have any knowledge of law to answer the question – it is designed to test your critical reading and writing skills instead.
 There is no need to register for the exam or pay a fee.
 If you are invited to interview by a Cambridge college, it will arrange for you to sit the test on the same day.

 The MAT is a two-and-a-half-hour test designed to test your maths skills.
 The level of the questions corresponds mostly to AS level maths and some A level maths.
 The questions you’ll have to answer will vary depending on which course you’re applying to – question 1 is multiple choice, while questions 2–7 require you to show your working.
-The MAT must be taken at an authorised centre (usually your own school or college will be one of them) and you must be registered as a candidate.
+The MAT must be taken at an authorised centre (your own school or college may will be one of them, otherwise you can take it at a local test centre) and you must be registered as a candidate.
 Some test centres may charge a fee for you to sit the test.

-The STEP consists of three three-hour papers intended to test your maths skills.
-You will only be required to take one or two of the papers, depending on what the university you applied to requires.
+The STEP consists of up to three three-hour papers intended to test your maths skills.
+You will usually only be required to take one or two of the papers, depending on what the university you applied to requires.
 For each paper you will have to answer six questions based on A level maths or AS level further maths.
-You must sit the test at a registered centre, which may be your school or college, and you must register as a candidate beforehand.
-The fee for the STEP can be found on the Cambridge Assessment Admissions Testing website.
+The process of registration and information about the fee for the STEP can be found on the Cambridge Assessment Admissions Testing website.